Shay Carl: Personal life

 Butler married Colette Crofts ("Colette Kati") in January 2003.
 The couple have five children: Gavin, Avia, Emmi, Brock and Daxton.
 His family is known as the "Shaytards" and as "YouTube's first family".
 Butler stated that much of his children's lives have been recorded and distributed in public.
 Butler's son, Brock, has been noted as the internet's "first Truman baby" as his life has been documented since birth.
 His daughter, Emmi, was featured on the front cover of James Blunt's album Some Kind of Trouble.
 Butler's other daughter, Avia, released the song "Forever Love" on June 12, 2014.

 In 2014, Butler bought a property extending 1000-acres in Pocatello, Idaho.
 In 2016, he purchased the nearby Pebble Creek Ski Area in Inkom, Idaho.

-Butler lost 112 lbs (50.8 kg) in the space of a year and subsequently ran three marathons, one of which he ran with motivational speaker Dave Ramsey, with whom he is good friends.
+Butler lost 112 lb in the space of a year and subsequently ran three marathons, one of which he ran with motivational speaker Dave Ramsey, with whom he is good friends.
 Butler documented his weight loss journey on his "ShayLoss" channel.